Concept: Prenatal Care Visits (PCV) / Prenatal Care (PNC) Visits

 Over time, the tariff codes used to define prenatal care visits have changed.

-The earliest method used to identify prenatal care visits (Fraser et al. - 1993) included the following tariff codes, AND required a diagnosis code related to pregnancy:
+The earliest method used to identify prenatal care visits (Fraser et al., 1993) included the following tariff codes, AND required a diagnosis code related to pregnancy as these tariff codes are not specific to prenatal care:

 - 8501 - Office Visits, Regional History and Examination;